 Abstracts/storylines will be peer reviewed by leading academics, journalists and managers from the 2017 conference Programme Committee.

-Academic abstracts will be peer reviewed by academics in a double-blind process.
+Academic abstracts delivered before September 1st are peer reviewed by academics in a double-blind process.

 Submit your abstract/storyline

 The online submission system is managed by Ektimo I/S (Manuscript Manager).

 Please note that the registration price for abstract submitters will be calculated as of the day of the abstract submission.
 More on conference prices.

 If you are preparing a major research project or a campaign, Play the Game 2017 invites you to use our conference to launch your project internationally.